Darc-lord/Heart-Disease-Classification/README.md

 ![Correlation Matrix](PICTURES/Correlation_Matrix.png)

 - **Filling Missing Data**: This is a crucial part of the model creation purpose, Models cannot thoroughly learn from Nan values.
 The method of filling is crucial.
-Mode was used for non-numerical values and
+Mode was used for non-numerical values and median for numerical datatypes.

 - **Modelling and Model Evaluation**: This section involving applying machine learning models to our already clean dataset.
 In this project Ensemble's Random Forest Classifier, Logistic Regression and KNN were both evaluated and tuned to find which found more pattern and learned better on the data. `Logistic Regression` excelled above the others learned better in finding patterns and produced a baseline accuracy score of `88.52%`.